IBM/itaa-markdown/README.md

 - Copy the `ejs` file(s) to be changed from the *templates/official_template* folder to the *templates/user_template* one.
   - Note: Do not change the name of the file(s).
 - Modify the content as needed.
-- Re-submit the Export request in Cognitive Architect.
+- Re-submit the Export request in IBM IT Architect Assistant.

 To change the look & feel of your pages:
 - refer to Material for MkDocs - Customization](https://squidfunk.github.io/mkdocs-material/customization/) on how to customize the themes
-- Re-submit the Export request in Cognitive Architect.
+- Re-submit the Export request in IBM IT Architect Assistant.

 💡 Tip: If the GitHub Pages do not reflect your latest updates, clear the cache and refresh.